-“This snapin may not be used with this edition of Windows 10.
+However, it is worth noting that this command is not functional in Windows 11/10 Home Edition.
+Instead, attempting to run the lusrmgr.msc command in these versions will trigger the message: “This snap-in may not be used with this edition of Windows 11/10.
 To manage user accounts for this computer, use the User Accounts tool in the Control Panel.”

-This article will see how to enable lusrmgr in Windows 10 Home edition and manage users?
+Fortunately, this article will provide instructions on how to activate lusrmgr in Windows 11/10 Home edition and efficiently manage users.

 Step 1.
 Download the lusrmgr executable file from Github.

 Step 4.
-Under the Local users and groups console, you can create and manage users and groups.
-To create a user, right-click on the Users menu and select.
+Under the Local Users and Groups console, you can create and manage users and groups.
+To create a user, right-click on the Users and select Create in the menu.

 Step 5.
-“Create new user” window will open.
-Fill in the details of a new user you want to create under Windows 10 and click the Create button.
+The “Create new user” window will open.
+Fill in the details of a new user you want to create under Windows 11/10 and click the Create button.

 Step 6.
-To manage an account already created under your Windows 10, select and right-click on an account.
-You can rename, set a password, delete or edit the account.
+To manage an account already created under your Windows 11/10, select and right-click on an account.
+You can rename, set a password, and delete or edit the account.